 One-Coat-Stucco:

-Is a newer stucco system that is very like traditional stucco, but with some advantages.
-It provides design flexibility, durability and water management.
-It can also be finished in a variety of ways including premixed colored cement stucco finish coats, elastomeric coatings and paints or even acrylic textured finishes.
+It is a newer stucco system that is very similar to traditional stucco, but with some advantages.
+It provides design flexibility, durability, and water management.
+It can also be finished in a variety of ways, including premixed colored cement stucco finish coats, elastomeric coatings, and paints, or even acrylic textured finishes.
 Each one-coat stucco system is a proprietary mix of Portland cement, polymers, & fiber reinforcement.
 Each approved One-Coat-Stucco has its own Evaluation Report by the various Model Codes (the Model Codes have recently been merged into one Model code, ICC or IRC).

 Note: The One-Coat-Stucco name is a misnomer since there are actually at least two coats.